dvrpc/crash-db/README.md

   - [2024 data dictionary](https://gis.penndot.pa.gov/gishub/crashZip/Crash_Data_Dictionary_2025.pdf)
   - [2024 data download](https://experience.arcgis.com/experience/51809b06e7b140208a4ed6fbad964990)

-#### Questions/Data Issues

-##### 2024

-##### 2023
+#### 2024-version data issues and questions

 There are a number of discrepancies between the data dictionary and the CSVs.
-Those related to field order, extra fields, or missing fields are noted in src/pa/2023/create_data_tables.sql, in a comment above each table.
+Those related to field order or missing fields are noted in src/pa/create_data_tables.sql, in a comment above each table.
 Those about values can be found in src/pa/alter_temp_domains.sql (which identifies the data issues) and src/pa/clean_data.sql (which cleans it).
 Further questions are below.

-For fields that can be represented as booleans, there are often values not described in the data dictionaries in data.
-'U' and '9' can be fairly confidently assumed to be null.
-However, there are some that are not so straightforward:
-  - lane_closed (crash table) contains 0,1,2,9, and U; 2,9,U have been converted to nulls.
-Correct?
-  - hazmat_rel_ind1 through hazmat_rel_ind4 (commveh table) data contains 1,2,9 (no 0).
-Are assumptions (that is, 2=false and 9=unknown) correct?

-There are a number of "R" values for the "transported" field in the person CSVs - enough to suggest that this was intentional.
-However, field is supposed to be y/n.
-What would R mean?
-Converting to null for now.

-The crash table's "urban_rural" field lists (in comments only, not as separate lookup table) possible values 1=rural, 2=urbanized, 3=urban, but only values in field for all 2023 counties are 1 and 2.
-So should it be 1=rural, 2=urban?
-What is "urbanized"?

-The commveh table's "axle_cnt" doesn't have a lookup table, but obviously uses 99 for unknown.
-Converted to null.
-But what about 16 and 18?
-What's the highest number of axles a vehicle and trailers could have?
+Lookup tables:
+  - Some fields have values that aren't in their corresponding lookup tables; where obvious, unambiguous values could be added they were, others were were changed to null.
+See clean_data.sql and lookup_tables.sql.
+  - Some lookup tables were added, taken from explicit values listed in the data dictionary.
+See lookup_tables.sql.
+  - hazmat_rel_1 - hazmat_rel_4 in the commveh table: in the data dictionary, it lists "1=Y, 0=N" as the possible values, but then there is also a lookup table for it that contains "1 – No Release, 2 – Release occurred, 9 – Unknown".
+The latter is what is actually in the CSV files.
+This was converted to a boolean field.

 Primary keys:
   - "person" table: is crn/unit_num supposed to be primary key?
 Duplicate when attempted.
   - "trailveh" table: data dictionary says "The CRN, UNIT_NUM and define the unit that corresponds to the vehicle record".
 Assume "trl_seq_num" is the missing field here?

-##### 2022
+Misc:
+  - The crash table's "urban_rural" field lists (in comments only, not as separate lookup table) possible values 1=rural, 2=urbanized, 3=urban, but only values in field for all 2023 counties are 1 and 2.
+So should it be 1=rural, 2=urban?
+What is "urbanized"?
+  - The commveh table's "axle_cnt" doesn't have a lookup table, but seems to use 99 for unknown.
+Converted to null.
+But what about others that are very high?
+What's the highest number of axles a vehicle and trailers could have?
+  - The crash table's "lane_closed" field contains no data.
+I have not checked other fields but probably worthwhile to do so.
+I only happened across this by chance as the previous version of the data had bad values for this field (supposed to by Y/N but contained 0,1,2,9,U).